vichan7/lidar-imu-calib-docker/README.md

 -----------------------
 ## Building the docker-image
-The requirements for this are any version of `ROS1` on Linux, `docker` and `docker-compose`.
+The requirements for this are `ROS:melodic/noetic` on Linux, `docker` and `docker-compose`.
 To install this repository, please follow the commands below.

 ```console
 git clone https://github.com/Prassi07/orb-slam-16833.git